-What’s also super convenient about the Inn was that you can literally walk to all the major tourist attractions like Coca Cola World, Georgia Aquarium and CNN.
-We didn’t because during our visit mother nature wanted to surprise us with an insane cold front.
+What’s also super convenient about the Inn was that you can literally walk to all the major tourist attractions like Coca Cola World, Georgia Aquarium, and CNN Center Tour.
+We didn’t because during our visit, mother nature wanted to surprise us with an insane cold front.
 I was so unprepared, so we ended up driving everywhere.

 Also, it was just minutes away from all the best restaurants and all the cool neighborhoods of Atlanta.

-2. The Mansion – When I lived upstate NY, during a short stint at a university there, the only Victorian homes I ever entered was for frat parties.
+2. The Mansion – When I lived upstate NY, during a short stint at a university there, the only Victorian homes I ever entered were for frat parties.
 Needless to say, they weren’t great.
-So when I entered what a real Victorian home should look like I knew there was a reason I always wanted to live in one.
+So when I entered what a real Victorian home should look like, I knew there was a reason I always wanted to live in one.

 Debbie’s and Ed’s (the owners) love is seen in every single detail of this place.
 From the chandeliers to the skeleton keys used to enter each room to the salt shaker on the table for our breakfasts.